jasonngyy1995/jasonngyy1995/README.md

 <h1 align="center">Hi 👋, I'm Jason</h1>
-<h3 align="center">Technology lover and Graduate Developer</h3>
+<h3 align="center">Technology lover and Associate Software Developer</h3>

 - I just completed the Master of Computing and Innovation at the University of Adelaide 🇦🇺
-- 🌱 I’m currently learning React and Flutter :yum:, and joining a coding and interview mentoring program
+- 🌱 I’m currently learning React and .NET :yum:
 - 📄 Know about my experiences [https://resume.io/r/H9mntQtuk](https://resume.io/r/H9mntQtuk)
-- 🥅 2022 Goals: Kick-start my career, Contribute to Open Source projects , Get to know more interesting people :grin:
+- 🥅 2022 Goals: Keep learning, Contribute to Open Source projects , Get to know more interesting people :grin:
 - :fire: Strongly interested in learning more about DevOps in the future
 - ⚡ Fun fact: I am also a gym lover and a tech stocks investor ($UPST,$AFRM,$SOFI,$BILL,$CFLT,$ABNB,$SE)